 The Company is organized into two business groups, the Industrial Group and the Electronics Group.
 The Industrial Group is one reportable business segment, while the Electronics Group includes two reportable business segments, Aerospace & Defense and Test & Measurement.
 The segments are each managed separately because of the distinctions between the products, services, markets, customers, technologies, and workforce skills of the segments.
 The Industrial Group provides manufacturing services for a variety of customers that outsource forged and finished steel components and subassemblies.
 The Industrial Group also manufactures high-pressure closures and other fabricated products.
 The Aerospace & Defense reportable segment provides manufacturing and technical services as an outsourced service provider and manufactures complex data storage systems.
 The Test & Measurement reportable segment provides a wide range of technical services for a diversified customer base as an outsourced service provider and manufactures magnetic instruments, current sensors, and other electronic products.
 Revenue derived from outsourced services for the Industrial Group accounted for 56% and 60% of total net revenue in 2008 and 2007, respectively.
+Revenue derived from outsourced services for the Aerospace & Defense reportable segment accounted for 13% and 11% of total net revenue in 2008 and 2007, respectively.
 Revenue derived from outsourced services for the Test & Measurement reportable segment accounted for 12% and 11% of total net revenue in 2008 and 2007, respectively.
 There was no intersegment net revenue recognized for any year presented.